How Did the Internet Domain Survey Work?

-The Internet Domain Survey has been taken twice a year since 1987.
+The Internet Domain Survey was taken twice a year since 1981.
 The original survey methodology counted hosts by “walking” the domain name tree and doing zone transfers of domain data in order to discover hosts and further subdomains.
 It is described more completely in RFC1296.
-The old survey counted the number of domain names that had IP addresses assigned to them.
+It looked at domains, looked at what addresses they were using, and counted them.
+It was called “domain survey” because it used domain data to find addresses that were in use: it surveyed domains to find addresses.

-However, by July 1997 the Domain Survey was not able to count a significant portion of the hosts in the domain system, due to some organizations restricting download access to their domain data.
-The blocking of these downloads (or zone transfers as they are called) had increased to the point where in the July 1997 survey we could only download 75% of the domains we discovered.
+By July 1997 the Domain Survey was unable to count a significant portion of the hosts in the domain system, because many organizations began restricting download access to their domain data.
+The blocking of these downloads (or “zone transfers”, as they are called) had increased to the point that for the July 1997 survey we could only download address listings for 75% of the domains we discovered.
 We decided to try a new survey technique before the old one became useless.

 In January 1998, we ran the first “new” Internet Domain Survey.
-The current domain survey is the reverse of the old survey.
-It counts the number of IP addresses that have been assigned a name.
-This distinction is subtle but it does mean the new survey is counting a different “thing” than the old survey.
-Because of this, comparing data from the old and new surveys will not necessarily be a good thing to do in all cases.
+Its methodology was the reverse of the original.
+It counted the number of IP addresses that have been assigned a name.
+This distinction is subtle but it does mean the new survey is counting something different than the old survey.
+This difference made it problematic to compare numbers from before and after the change, so we ran the two in parallel for a while.

 How It Works

-The current survey works by querying the domain system for the name assigned to every possible IP address.
+The new survey algorithm works by querying DNS for the name assigned to every possible IP address.
 However, if we had to send a query for each of the potential 4.3 billion (2^32) IP addresses that can exist, it would take much too long.
 Instead, we start with a list of all network numbers that have been delegated within the IN-ADDR.ARPA domain.
 The IN-ADDR.ARPA domain is a special part of the domain name space used to convert IP addresses into names.

-For each IN-ADDR.ARPA network number delegation, we query for further subdelegations at each network octet boundary below that point.
-This process takes about two days; when it ends we have a list of all 3-octet network number delegations that exist and the names of the authoritative domain servers that handle those queries.
+For each IN-ADDR.ARPA network number delegation, we query for further sub-delegations at each network octet boundary below that point.
+This process takes a few days; when it ends we have a list of all 3-octet network number delegations that exist and the names of the authoritative domain servers that handle those queries.
 This process reduces the number of queries we need to do from 4.3 billion to the number of possible hosts per delegation (254) times the number of delegations found.
 In the January 1998 survey, there were 879,212 delegations, or just 223,319,848 possible hosts.

-With the list of 3-octet delegations in hand, the next phase of the survey sends out a common UDP-based PTR query for each possible host address between 1 and 254 for each delegation.
+With the list of 3-octet delegations in hand, the next phase of the survey sent out an ordinary UDP-based PTR query for each possible host address between 1 and 254 for each delegation.
 In order to prevent flooding any particular server, network, or router with packets, the query order is pseudo-randomized to spread the queries evenly across the Internet.
 For example, a domain server that handles a single 3-octet IN-ADDR.ARPA delegation would only see one or two queries per hour.
 Depending on the time of day, we transmit between 600 and 1200 queries per second.
 The queries are streamed out asynchronously and we handle replies as they return.
-This phase takes about 8 days to run.
+This phase takes about one day for each 25 million probes to run.
+The January 1998 probes took 8 days.

 Due to the differences in the old and current surveys, it is not possible to directly compare the host counts produced by each.
 However, we have tried to adjust the old domain survey host counts in order to make some comparisons.
 We did this by assuming that if we missed a certain percentage of domains in the old survey, the final host count would be approximately that same percentage lower than the actual value.
 So we took the old host counts and raised them by the proper percentage of domains we couldn’t survey, we could arrive at an “adjusted host count.”
 This allows us to have something to compare with the new survey.